Coral are the only firm offering 7 places each way, 1/5 odds at the Puerto Rico Open this week - bet £5 get £20 for new customers, claim here!

 Alex Cejka: "You know, I loved it here.
 I've been coming here for many years, and I even played well here, but I kind of never, you know, played good enough, because in the past the scores were like 20‑under, you know.
 So it's a challenging course with the wind.
 So I always was playing well, but the scores were always so low, and you know, this year it was the same wind, same course, but somehow the scores are not 20‑under, but 7‑under.
 So it was a little bit tougher.
 Maybe the wind was maybe a little bit stronger.
 They didn't move the tees up like what they normally do like on the weekends.
 Maybe today a couple holes.
 But you know, it's just we all were playing just good golf, and you know, somebody has to win, and finally it's me."

 Scott Brown: "Yeah, the toughest thing about this course is it's all cross‑winds, so you very rarely get any downwind or into the wind shots.
 It's all quarter in or across.
 That's what makes it so tough.
 But it's really just guesswork.
 It's guessing on how much you think it's going to move it.
 The wind has been so strong that you can't really play shots that hold up against it.
 You've just kind of got to let the wind do what it does.
-It sets my eye pretty well, and I think it's a great golf course.
+It suits my eye pretty well, and I think it's a great golf course.
 It's got a great mix of holes.
-It's not our typical TOUR course now where it's so long.
+It's not our typical Tour course now where it's so long.
 It keeps a lot of us in the game a little bit here, and I think that's why you see that."

-Path to Victory: Below are the end of round positions for the last 6 winners:
+Path to Victory: Below are the end of round positions for the last 7 winners:

-Winners' Form: Incoming form of winners since 2010 as below:
+Incoming form of winners since 2010:

-Game-wise I'm looking for a player who gets the ball out there 290 yards minimum and who can take advantage of the birdie opportunities that are available on the short par-4s and the par-5s.
+Game-wise, I'm looking for a player who gets the ball out there 290 yards minimum and who can take advantage of the birdie opportunities that are available on the short par-4s and the par-5s.

 My selections are as follows: